-An assessor cannot be free to choose between the mortgage subsidy rate and the An assessor cannot be free to choose between the mortgage subsity rate and the mortgage market rate when using the income approach to valuing federally subsidized housing.
+An assessor cannot be free to choose between the mortgage subsidy rate and the mortgage market rate when using the income approach to valuing federally subsidized housing.
 If the use of a market rate was proper in City of Bloomer, the use of a subsidized interest rate cannot be.
 Mineral Point Valley Limited Partnership v.
 City of Mineral Point, 2004 WI App 158, 275 Wis.
-2d 784, 686 N.W.2d 697, 03-1857 Sub.
-(2r) granted DOR authority to promulgate rules implementing full use-value assessment of agricultural land as of January 1, 2000.
-Mallo v.
-DOR, 2002 WI 70, 253 Wis.
-2d 391, 645 N.W.2d 853, 00-3252.
+2d 784, 686 N.W.2d 697, 03-1857